catavolt-oss/cv-dialog-sdk/README.md

 ### The Catavolt Dialog Model
-The Catavolt Dialog Model represents an '***Abstract User Interface***', managed by the server, and delivered to the clien``t
- (this SDK) to be used as an instruction set for rendering the client's UI.
+The Catavolt Dialog Model represents an '***Abstract User Interface***', managed by the server, and delivered to the client (this SDK) to be used as an instruction set for rendering the client's UI.
 This system differs subtley, but significantly from traditional client/server architectures in that rather than targeting a specific resource (i.e. next page), the client simply asks the server to redirect it to the 'next' resource (often without knowing specifically what that resource will be).